 I wrote an article discussing the biggest draft day steals for the Vancouver Canucks, and while I was researching for that article, I noticed how many great Swedish players the team has been able to acquire.
 Two of the five players listed in that article were Swedes and have been a big part of the franchise.
-Four of the top 10 players in franchise scoring history are Swedish players as well as three of the six players to have their jersey retired by the team.
+Four of the top 10 players in franchise scoring history are Swedish players as well as three of the six players to have their jerseys retired by the team.

 Thomas Gradin is the first great Swede in Canucks history.
 The Chicago Blackhawks drafted him with the 45th-overall pick in the 1976 NHL Draft.
 The Canucks acquired Gradin’s rights in June 1978 for a draft pick.